-The 'return' refers to a company's earnings over the last year.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.10 in profit.
+The 'return' is the income the business earned over the last year.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.10 in profit.

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
 You can see in the graphic below that H.B.
-Fuller has an ROE that is fairly close to the average for the Chemicals industry (12%).
+Fuller has an ROE that is fairly close to the average for the Chemicals industry (10%).

-So while the ROE is not exceptional, at least its acceptable.
-Even if the ROE is respectable when compared to the industry, its worth checking if the firm's ROE is being aided by high debt levels.
-If so, this increases its exposure to financial risk.
-You can see the 2 risks we have identified for H.B.
+That's neither particularly good, nor bad.
+Although the ROE is similar to the industry, we should still perform further checks to see if the company's ROE is being boosted by high debt levels.
+If true, then it is more an indication of risk than the potential.
+You can see the 3 risks we have identified for H.B.
 Fuller by visiting our risks dashboard for free on our platform here.

 If you would prefer check out another company -- one with potentially superior financials -- then do not miss this free list of interesting companies, that have HIGH return on equity and low debt.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.